-If you already have a folder that contains the site's static content, move the folder to the site's folder.
+- 1. If you already have a folder that contains the site's static content, move the folder to the site's folder.
 Otherwise, create a new subfolder in the site's folder.
-By convention, the folders for virtual directories are named VirtualDirectory.

-By default, the site's folder is:

-C:\Program Files (x86)\Latitude Geographics\Geocortex Essentials\Default\REST Elements\Sites\[site name]

-- 2. In Manager, edit the site that you want to configure, and then click Site Info in the side panel. - 3.
+By convention, the folders for virtual directories are named VirtualDirectory. - By default, the site's folder is: - C:\Program Files (x86)\Latitude Geographics\Geocortex Essentials\Default\REST Elements\Sites\ [site name] - 2.
+In Essentials, edit the site that you want to configure, and then select Site Info from the side panel. - 3.
 In the Additional Information area, click the Select hyperlink near Virtual Directory. - 4.
 Select the folder that you want to use as the virtual directory.